-Throughout the Schematic Design phase, you will engage in detailed discussions with your design team, discussions furnished by your project drawings, and navigate through decisions impacting not only the concept of the project, but details which will come to define the unique character of your project when it is build.
+Throughout the Schematic Design process, you will engage in detailed discussions with your design team, discussions furnished by your project drawings, and navigate through decisions impacting not only the concept of the project, but details that will come to define the unique character of your project when it is built.

 Step 3: Scope of Work, Pricing & Project Schedule